Propane vs. Natural Gas vs. Heating Oil: Middlesex Home Heating Fuel Comparison

 Middlesex County Homeowner’s Guide to Selecting an Oil Company

-For Middlesex residences heating with heating oil, picking which of the 199 heating oil companies that serve Middlesex plays a big role in determining how much money is spent on heating each winter.
+For Middlesex homes heating with oil, picking which of the 199 heating oil companies that serve Middlesex is an important decision.

-Full Service Oil Companies: Homeowners who are willing to pay a premium for a “set-it-and-forget-it” heating system choose one of the 961 “full-service” oil companies that serve Middlesex.
-Full service companies such as Aaa Oil Company or Spring Brook Ice & Fuel offer homeowners annual contracts which consist of a combined package of both automatic number two heating oil delivery and heating system repair.
-With an automatic heating oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
-The client does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system select one of the 961 “full-service” oil companies that serve Middlesex.
+Full service companies such as Aaa Oil Company or Spring Brook Ice & Fuel offer clients annual contracts which consist of a combined package of both automatic number two heating oil delivery and heating system repair.
+With an automatic fuel oil delivery contract, the company tracks your home’s fuel oil consumption and makes deliveries when your tank is running low.
+The customer does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: also referred to as “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for families who are on a budget.
-With discount oil companies, in return for better prices, you monitor the heating oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
+Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for customers who are on a budget.
+With discount oil companies, in exchange for lower prices, you monitor the fuel oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
 Some of the 2 Middlesex cash heating oil companies serving Middlesex include Angel Fuel LLC and Martin Heating Oil LLC.

-Middlesex Number Two Heating Oil Company Statistics: Number two heating oil Companies Serving Middlesex: 199 companies .
+Middlesex Oil Company Statistics: Oil Companies Serving Middlesex: 199 companies .

-Average Number of Middlesex Households Served per Number Two Heating Oil company : 2470
+Average Number of Middlesex Houses Served per Number Two Heating Oil company : 2470

 Middlesex Heating Oil Delivery Overview

-491,612 families in Middlesex heat their homes with oil.
+491,612 households in Middlesex heat their homes with oil.
 This makes oil delivery essential, especially when Middlesex temperatures drop as low as 25.1° F each winter.
-33.7% of Middlesex households rely on oil delivery each winter.
+33.7% of Middlesex homes depend on fuel oil delivery each winter.

 16.8% of Middlesex County Households Rely On Heating Oil Delivery Each Winter